matsurinoyama/matsurinoyama/README.md

 ## Hey there!👋🏽

-- 👨🏽‍💻 Currently working full time as a Multimedia Designer [@dp9studio](https://github.com/dp9studio)
+- 💼 Currently looking for work in the multimedia space
-- 👶🏽 Just started learning C & Python
+- 🚧 Currently developing my portfolio site in Svelte
-- 🍣🥐 Right now a bit lost on whether to study in Japan or in France
+- ✍ Planning to start my correspondence degree in design informatics in Japan from April 2024

 ### Languages: